ssb22/gradint/gradint-build/README-Android.txt

 There's an article explaining how to set up the Android emulator at http://www.linuxjournal.com/article/10940
+(on a real phone, need to go to Application settings and enable Unknown sources)

 The Gradint files go into the device's sl4a/scripts directory.
 On the emulator, you can use e.g.: